reactjs/react.dev/beta/src/pages/learn/you-might-not-need-an-effect.md

 This is a lot more efficient.
 Also, if you implement a way to view game history, now you will be able to set each state variable to a move from the past without triggering the Effect chain that adjusts every other value.
 If you need to reuse logic between several event handlers, you can [extract a function](#sharing-logic-between-event-handlers) and call it from those handlers.

 Remember that inside event handlers, [state behaves like a snapshot](/learn/state-as-a-snapshot).
-For example, even after you call `setRound(rount + 1)`, the `round` variable will reflect the value at the time the user clicked the button.
+For example, even after you call `setRound(round + 1)`, the `round` variable will reflect the value at the time the user clicked the button.
 If you need to use the next value for calculations, define it manually like `const nextRound = round + 1`.

 In some cases, you *can't* calculate the next state directly in the event handler.
 For example, imagine a form with multiple dropdowns where the options of each next dropdown depend on the selected value of the previous dropdown.
 Then, a chain of Effects fetching data is appropriate because you are synchronizing with network.